 Although it is not my preferred approach, it is conventional within the Buddhist tradition to present the practice of the four brahmavihāras as if they were four entirely separate practices – four separate practices in which a stage of self-regarding practice (e.g. mettā towards self) is followed by several stages of other-regarding practice (e.g. mettā towards others).
 For example, in the traditional five-stage mettābhāvana practice, the ‘Cultivation of Loving Kindness’, we first direct mettā towards ourselves, then towards a friend, then towards a neutral person, then towards an ‘enemy’, and then towards the world.

 If we are serious about framing our practice in the context of a truly non-dual Buddhist psychology – a psychology of shunyatā (’emptiness’) and of anattā (‘no-self’) – this is clearly a very important distinction to make.
 If we are going to engage in years of intensive mettā practice with the intention of transforming our emotional life, we need to sure that we are not also cultivating a very subtle form of narcissism – a personalising tendency that prevents the arising of true Insight.
 It is common to speak of the need to ‘love ourselves’, but we need to be clear that when we use this phrase we are using a very crude conceptualisation, and not a very Buddhist one, to describe our intention.
-When we speak in the more rigorous language of Buddhist non-dual psychology, we endeavour to acknowledge the fact that in the internal relationship of self-love, neither the source nor the recipient of that love is personal – and nor is the love itself.
+When we speak in the more rigorous language of Buddhist non-dual psychology, we endeavour to acknowledge the fact that, in the internal relationship of self-love, neither the source nor the recipient of that love is personal.

 It is useful to acknowledge how very different the self-regarding brahmavihāras are from the other-regarding ones, because this has several huge implications.
 The self-regarding brahmavihāras have a powerfully integrating effect, and are psychologically introverted or receptive.
 They have the effect of gathering our psychological energies and are essential for mental and emotional stability and for establishing that capacity for inner relationship, which prevents us from identifying with our various psychological parts (more on psychological parts here).
 The other-regarding brahmavihāras, on the other hand, are more obviously expansive, relational, and external in their focus.
 Their development requires not only the energetic, or attitudinal, dimension that we can develop though meditation practice, but also highly developed interpersonal self-awareness and communication skills.